v1s0or/e622/README.md

 # about
-just a video/photo thing me and a friend made with some memes in it to test it out also has some image picker it gets from random to show in the start of the web site
+just a video/photo thing me and a friend made with some memes in it to test it out also has some image picker it gets from random to show in the start of the web site and i also learnt a little css on the way